visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Metadata
 """"""""

-The Conduit output types (see the listed output types above for more information) come packaged with metadata in addition to Blueprint-conforming mesh data.
+The Conduit output types (see :ref:`Output Types` for more information) come packaged with metadata in addition to Blueprint-conforming mesh data.
 Currently, this metadata is stored under the "state" Node in the resulting Conduit tree.
+There are three top-level items: "time", "cycle", and "domain_id".
+The fact that the domain id is present is a side effect of Conduit; all of the output data is single domain and this value has nothing to do with the query.
-In addition to "time" and "cycle", there are three categories of metadata: *view parameters*, *query parameters*, and *other metadata*.
+In addition to the top level items, there are three categories of metadata: *view parameters*, *query parameters*, and *other metadata*.

-TODO make note about domain_id

 View Parameters
 +++++++++++++++